Is Pest Control Safe for Your Home?

-It's the most common question we hear from Utah County families: "Is Pest Control Family-Friendly for my kids and pets?"
+It's the most common question we hear from Utah County families: "Is professional pest control safe for my home?"
 The short answer is yes — when applied by a licensed professional using modern products.
 Here's everything you need to know.

 How Modern Pest Control Products Work

 The pest control industry has evolved dramatically.
 The broad-spectrum pesticides of past decades have been largely replaced by targeted, low-toxicity formulations that are specifically designed for residential use.
-Products used by licensed professionals today go through extensive EPA registration processes that evaluate safety for humans, pets, and the environment.
+Products used by licensed professionals today go through extensive registration processes that evaluate safety for humans and the environment.

 The active ingredients in most modern exterior barrier sprays are synthetic pyrethroids — chemicals modeled after naturally occurring compounds found in chrysanthemum flowers.
 They're highly effective against insects but have minimal impact on mammals at the concentrations used in residential pest control.